graphcore/poptorch/docs/user_guide/overview.rst

 #.
 Keep the parameters (weights) as float 32, in which case the parameter updates will occur using float 32.
 However, the parameters will be converted to float 16 if you call an operation with a float 16 input.
 This is more memory efficient than using float 32 tensors (inputs) but less memory efficient than using float 16 weights.
 #.
 Use a mix of float 32 and float 16 parameters by manually specifying parameters as float 16 or float 32.

-.. note::  When PyTorch encounters a mix of float 16 and float 32 inputs for a given operation, it will usually cast all inputs and float 32.
+.. note::  When PyTorch encounters a mix of float 16 and float 32 inputs for a given operation, it will usually cast all inputs to float 32.
     PopTorch differs and will cast all inputs to float 16.
     This makes it easier to build models with float 32 weights which take float 16 tensors.
-However, if you wish to follow PyTorch behavior, you can use  ``opts.Precision.halfFloatCasting(poptorch.HalfFloatCastingBehavior.HalfUpcastToFloat)`` where ``opts`` is the ``poptorch.Options`` object passed to the model wrapping function.
+However, if you wish to follow PyTorch behaviour, you can use  ``opts.Precision.halfFloatCasting(poptorch.HalfFloatCastingBehavior.HalfUpcastToFloat)`` where ``opts`` is the ``poptorch.Options`` object passed to the model wrapping function.

 .. literalinclude:: inferenceModel.py
     :language: python